My go-to list of references and how-tos from some of my favorite researchers and former colleagues

 Mad Libs style findings framework

-My former colleague at AnswerLab, Beth Lingard, is now a research manager at Facebook.
+My former colleague at AnswerLab, Beth Lingard, is now a research leader at Meta.
 She introduced me to this when we worked in consulting and I still find it helpful.
 Maybe you will, too!

 Self Care for Researchers